isakb/lycheeCS/README.md

 ## Other (yet unsupported) JavaScript runtimes

-**Its architecture is independent of the environment which means it will run on any theoretical JavaScript environment.**
+**The lycheeJS architecture is independent of the environment which means it will run on any theoretical JavaScript environment.**

 The only requirement for such a platform is a fully implemented